Jokic, Nuggets hold on for 100-98 overtime win over Wolves

+Will Barton had 13 points, including a pair of 3s in overtime, and 12 rebounds.
+Millsap scored all 14 of his points during a big third-quarter run and had 10 rebounds.

+“They had really good momentum and we didn’t shoot well,” Jokic said of the late-game collapse.
+“They were really aggressive.
+But they sent it to overtime, which was good for us.
+It gave us options to win the game.”

 Karl-Anthony Towns had 25 points and 16 rebounds for Minnesota.
-Towns sent it to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.
+Towns pushed the game to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.

 Andrew Wiggins added 25 points in Minnesota’s third loss in four games.